KRtkovo-eu-AI/driver_assistance_angelo234/README.md

 - **Obstacle Collision Automatic Emergency Braking**
   Uses the front radar array together with a virtual LiDAR sweep to recognise static hazards, sound escalating warnings, flash the hazards and apply maximum braking when a collision is imminent.

+- **12-phase LFO LiDAR**
+  Virtual LiDAR performing 12-phase surrounding scanning, capturing also traffic and player vehicles.
+When equipped, it is used for increasing precision of the Obstacle Collision System and Lane Centering Assist.
+Also allows PCD export & streaming.

 - **Virtual LiDAR – PCD export & streaming**
   Captures the environment as a point cloud that can be exported to disk or streamed over TCP with intensity tags for easy filtering in external tooling.